aowheel/mention/README.md

 3. Use arrow keys to navigate search results
 4. Press Enter or click to select a user
 5. The mention is inserted and highlighted in the text
+6. Watch the real-time preview showing both display and data formats
+7. Submit your message to see the final structured data output

 ## Technical Details